Musicoll/Kiwi/README.md

 $ set KIWI_CURL_INCLUDE_x64=[curl-dir-x64]/include
 ```

 Install flip.
 Kiwi build system requires flip libraries being installed.
 You can install flip in a desired location and refere to it using environment variables.
-We recommend using precompiled <a href=https://irisate.com/developer-irisate/>flip precompiled libraries</a>.
+We recommend using precompiled flip precompiled libraries.
+To download current flip-public version for windows please folow this<a href=http://developer.irisate.com.s3-website-us-east-1.amazonaws.com/files/flip-demo-windows-c47e41da05.zip> link </a>.

 ```shell
 # Download precomiled libraries from irisate website.